weijiawu/BOVText-Benchmark/README.md

 MMVText: A Large-Scale, Multidimensional Multilingual Dataset for Video Text Spotting

-Updated on June 01, 2021 (Added video text groundtruth)
+Updated on June 06, 2021 (Added evaluation metric)

 Released on May 26, 2021